 This is when dreaded shine makes its appearance because the skin produces oil around midday as part of its protective cycle against UV rays.
 What you need to keep handy is facial blotting paper like NYX Professional Makeup Matte Blotting Paper.
 Remember not to rub at skin but dab lightly and firmly.

 If you work in an air conditioned office chances are your skin feels tight and dull because your moisturizer isn’t hydrating enough.
 “If you have dry skin, it’s a good idea to apply a light, non-oily but hydrating moisturizer or serum,” she says.
 Nykaa recommends The Face Shop White Seed Brightening Lotion and The Body Shop Vitamin E Moisture Serum.
 Don’t worry about shine because dry skin quickly absorbs the formula to look matte in no time.

 9 PM - MIDNIGHT

 This is the perfect time to apply your strongest, most powerful anti-aging ingredients because you don’t have to worry about protecting your skin from the sun, pollution, or harsh temperatures.
 “This means you can focus all your skin regenerating and wrinkle-fighting efforts on repair,” says Dr. Methil.
 Look for products that contain Alpha Hydroxy Acids, Hyaluronic Acid, Antioxidants, Retinol, melanin controlling Kojic Acid or Vitamin C, and Peptides.
-Take you pick of Minus417 Facial Brightening Night Cream, L’Oreal Paris Revitalift Laser X3 Night Cream Mask or Kiehl’s Midnight Recovery Concentrate.
+Take you pick of Kaya Replenishing Night Cream, L’Oreal Paris Revitalift Laser X3 Night Cream Mask or Kiehl’s Midnight Recovery Concentrate.
 Of course it goes without saying that this must be preceded by proper cleansing and toning to allow your night cream to work its magic without any interference.

 So what’s your daily skin care routine like?
 Write in and let us know!